agileminor/carnd-cloning/README.md

 add_bright: modify brightness of image by 0.3 - 1.3

-preprocess: creates a binary numpy of images for preloaded training function

 get_test_img: loads a few test images to evaluate current steering predictions

 shift_image: shifts image in both x and y for data augmentation